pdd23001/YQuantum2025/README.md

 Peaked circuits are a way to achieve verifiable quantum advantage.
 They produce a non-uniform output.
 After measurement, one of the all possible bitstrings has the highest outcome.

 ## Problem Statement
-Given a QASM circuit, the task is to return the bitstring with the highest outcome.
+Given a QASM circuit, the task is to return the bitstring with the highest frequency.

 ## Methodology
 The methodology for each problem of the challenge is explained.